Improving Stance Detection by Leveraging Measurement Knowledge from Social Sciences: A Case Study of Dutch Political Tweets and Traditional Gender Role Division: Experiments

 Furthermore, we use the SICK-NL dataset~\cite{wijnholds-etal-2021-sicknl}, which is the Dutch translation of the original English SICK dataset~\cite{marelli-etal-2014-sick}.
+It contains 9,840 pairs of sentences that describe concrete scenes (e.g., ``Two dogs are fighting''), including 5,595 neutral pairs, 1,424 contradiction pairs and 2,821 entailment pairs.
 To the best of our knowledge, SICK-NL is the only Dutch TER dataset.
-It contains 9,840 pairs of sentences that describe concrete scenes (e.g., ``Two dogs are fighting''), including 5,595 neutral pairs, 1,424 contradiction pairs and 2,821 entailment pairs.
+Also, no labelled stance detection dataset exists for the Dutch language.